-Amid all the uncertainty, as well as the rapidly changing digital landscape, in 2020, the concept of brand safety has once again been thrust into the spotlight for advertisers and publishers.
+Amid all the uncertainty, as well as the rapidly changing digital landscape, the concept of brand safety was once again thrust into the spotlight for advertisers and publishers in 2020.
 Advertisers, increasingly cautious about where their ads might end up, are executing campaigns with more restraint than ever before.
 Meanwhile, as web traffic surges for news and media sites, publishers aren’t seeing the payoff in advertising revenue.
 The entire ecosystem has been affected and will likely see changes that last for the foreseeable future.

 This increased uncertainty has led to a growing chorus of marketers questioning the limitations of traditional brand safety approaches—such as keyword blocking—while asking what else can be done to reassure clients that their ads won’t appear in unsafe, inappropriate, or tone-deaf environments.

 The reality is, brand safety in digital advertising is undergoing an evolution that has been fast-forwarded thanks to recent global events.
 As marketers seek more control and require more confidence in the contextual solutions they deploy, the legacy brand safety tactics of yesteryear are making way for a more nuanced approach focused on brand suitability.

 When you think of contextual targeting, what comes to mind?
 For most marketers, it’s legacy brand safety and the following tactics:

 However, these tactics don’t offer the flexibility of customization and control that you need to safely advertise programmatically today.
 They’re outdated and ineffective.
 Why?
 Because keyword and URL blocking rely on a rudimentary interpretation of words to categorize content and the associated inventory as “safe” or “unsafe.”